Azure/AKS-Construction/GhActions.md

 Actually deploying Azure resources as part of an IaC pipeline isn't always the most valuable activity on its own.
 By running the Validation and WhatIf, you'll already have achieved a good level of rigour on quality.
 However it's essential when you want to enable integration tests for more complex infrastructure deployments.
 Additionally for fastidious individuals, having the confirmation that what was coded actually deploys can be really useful.

 Consider how often you'll employ this technique, as there are cost implications.
 It also adds a significant delay into your pipeline.

-In this repo we run a real deploy and integration tests every week.
+In this repo we run a real deployment and integration tests each week on a schedule.

 ### Workload smoke tests

 When you bicep code deploys multiple Azure environments that work together *Integration testing* of IaC templates become super valuable.
-Creating actual resources lets you see if they work together properly.
+Creating actual resources lets you see if they work together properly, and provides the opportunity to write tests in your pipeline.

 ## Other actions used in this repo